sugoiJS/Demo/README.md

     CoreModule - This module use for setting core logic of our server

-    IndexModule - contains
+    IndexModule - This module demonstrate usage of socket with SocketHandlerService and handling Mongo resource named DummyDataModel using MongoModel.

-    PostsModule - This module
+    PostsModule - This module demonstrate handling Microservice resource named posts using ModelAbstract (PostModel).

 2. 2 controllers
     - /index - 2 paths guarded by policy and 1 unguarded: